foyzulhassan/MLCICDAnalyzer/README.md

 # An ordered list of absolute paths to the user-provided test scripts.
 # - Each test script represents a seperate job in the workflow.
 # - The order of the paths will determine the order of the jobs in the workflow.
+# - The scripts MUST be bash scripts.
 target_paths = []

 # An absolute path to a directory where outputs will be stored.
 # - During workflow generation, various artifacts will be stored here.
+# - This directory MUST exist prior to the execution.
 output_dir = ""

 # An absolute path to the root of the repository being tested.